Shivamgupta097/nodejs-learning/README.md

 # Thanks!

 ---

-## ✅ Conclusion
+# ✅ Conclusion

 In this episode, you learned:

 - Why modular code is important
 - How to use `require()` and `module.exports` in Node.js
 - Differences between default and named exports
 - How Node modules are isolated and must explicitly export code

+- Why modules are needed in JavaScript
+- How `require` and `module.exports` work in Node.js
+- Default vs Named Exports
+- Common mistakes and their fixes
+- Module Wrapper (IIFE)
+- Module Scope
+- Types of module pattern in JS (CommonJS / ESM)
+- Industry Standard Best Practices
+- Module Aliases
+- Namespace
+- Module Combined Export
+- Dynamic import in modules
+- Module Caching

 > Great job! 🎉
 > Up next: **Episode 05 - The Module Wrapper Function** – where we’ll uncover how Node wraps your code under the hood.